-As they walked back to the house, hand in-hand, he surveyed the rail fencing, five high, that lined the front of the property and along the drive.
+Hand-in-hand, they walked back to the house.
+He surveyed the rail fencing, five high, that lined the front of the property and along the drive.
 Pine and cedar stood tall on both sides of the route.
 “I see he also fixed the barn boards.”

 “That was done weeks ago, you just didn’t notice,” she replied.